Webster Pass/Red Cone

 But, despite it’s close proximity to such a popular ski area, it’s not what I’d consider busy.
 It’s popular, especially with off roaders, but you won’t be fighting the crowds like on the Alpine Loop.

-This map is detailed in FunTreks Northern Colorado Guide
+This route is covered in FunTreks Northern Colorado Guide

 This area is primarily used by locals; we’ve seen a local off roading club out here and a hunter coming back with a mountain goat.